Gee-aitcH/GHMP-NukeAlert/README.md

 bn: List the Nukes that was once Built on the map

 dn: List the Nukes that was Destoryed

+rtrs - List all the thorium reactors and their distance to the nearest ally core on the map

 ### Commands